SOREL-GmbH/sorel_connect_ha/README.md

 - MQTT broker (e.g., Mosquitto) accessible to your Sorel devices

    **Authentication is required for Sorel devices to connect to the MQTT broker.**
-   Make sure to add users for your Sorel devices and the Home Assistant integration.
+   Make sure to add users for your Sorel devices.

    If using the Mosquitto broker add-on, follow these steps:
    1. Stop the broker if it's running
    2. Go to **Mosquitto broker** → **Konfiguration**
    3. Add a users for your Sorel devices
-   4. Add a user for Home Assistant integration
+   4. Add a user for Home Assistant integration if you want to use authentication there
    5. Save the configuration
    6. Start the broker

+   If you prefer not to use authentication for the integration, ensure your MQTT broker allows anonymous connections.

+   Instead of setting users in the mosquitto add-on, you can also add Homeassistant users.
+The add-on will automatically use those users.

 - Sorel Smart device compatible with Sorel Connect
 - **Internet connection required**:
   - **First-time setup**: Internet access is mandatory for initial metadata retrieval from the Sorel Connect metadata API